CesiumGS/3d-tiles/specification/Metadata/README.md

 #### Instance Tables

-An instance table is a mapping of (**instance IDs**) to metadata values which are stored in parallel vectors called **property arrays**.
+An instance table is a mapping of **instance IDs** to metadata values which are stored in parallel arrays called **property arrays**.
 Instance IDs are simply integer indices into these arrays.
 The `i-th` value of every property array in an instance table together makes up the metadata for the `i-th` instance.

 The instance table has two possible representations on disk: JSON and binary.
 The following sections compare the two encodings.